AntaresSimulatorTeam/antares-xpansion/docs/user guide/1-prepare-a-simulation.md

 ![](../assets/media/image14.png)

-**Figure** **8 –** Available hourly capacity of different types of power plants due to outages. **Antares-Xpansion** allows to take into account an average hourly availability (purple line) via the link\_profile, which is still very different from the actual hourly availability over a year.
+**Figure** **8 –** Available hourly capacity of different types of power plants due to outages. **Antares-Xpansion** allows taking into account an average hourly availability (purple line) via the link\_profile, which is still very different from the actual hourly availability over a year.